gdams/adoptium/.github/PULL_REQUEST_TEMPLATE.md

+## Description of change
 <!--
 Thank you for your pull request.
-Please provide a description above and review the requirements below.
+Please provide a description of the change here and review the requirements below.
 -->

-##### Checklist
+#### Checklist
 <!-- Remove items that do not apply.
 For completed items, change [ ] to [x]. -->

 - [ ] `npm test` passes